Tours tramway: Costs and funding

+Line A

 Initially estimated at between 270 and 290 million euros during the preliminary studies of 2007, the cost estimate was set in 2009 at more than 369 million euros excluding tax (2009 value) (in particular because of the extension of the line over an additional 2.5 km to the north for nearly 45 million euros (between the Belfry and the Vaucanson high school).
 At the beginning of 2013, the budget was revised upwards to exceed 400 million euros excluding tax (2013 value), to finally settle at 433 million euros at the end of the project.
 The investments related to this project are mainly financed by borrowing (construction sites, studies, etc.).

 The Urban Community of Tours subsidised the project for 50 million, the department of Indre-et-Loire, 14.60 million, the Centre region, 12 million, the State 12 million under the State-Region Plan Contract, to which are added 33 million under the Grenelle I and Grenelle II.
 The subsidy obtained under the Grenelle II made it possible to build an additional 2.5 km of the line to the north, and to position the maintenance centre at this terminus.

 The repayment of the loans will be ensured by the SITCAT, in particular by means of the mobility payment paid by employers with more than 9 employees, the rate of which was increased to 1.8% in January 2009 and to 2% on 1 January 2013.

 Two years later, on 21 December 2015, a report by the Regional Court of Auditors indicated new figures: the cost per kilometre was 29.42 million.
 The total cost of the project is 638,427,333 euros (including 202,986,357 in financial charges).
 The overrun of the initial budget is 72.6 million euros, or 19.7%, much higher than in Brest (2.7%) and Besançon (12.2%).
 The debt rose from €12.5 million in 2010 to €302.17 million in 2013.
 It also states that "By integrating the SITCAT, Tour(s) Plus' outstanding debt has been multiplied by 3.6 and has increased from 116.6 to 420.8 million euros between 2013 and 2014".
 The Court of Auditors considers that, concerning additional tram lines, the finances of Tour(s) Plus "are not able to support such investments".